rstormsf/cindicator_tokensale/audit/code-review/Contribution.md

     InitializedTier(_tierNumber, _tierAddress);
   }

-  /// @notice If anybody sends Ether directly to this contract, consider he is
+  /// @notice If anybody sends Ether directly to this contract, consider the sender will
-  /// getting CND.
+  /// be rejected.
   // BK NOTE - Comment above is incorrect
   // BK Ok - Tx with ETH will be rejected function () public {